Revenue Outcomes

 If you're using RevenueCat, see Logging Revenue with RevenueCat

-If you’re using a different in-app purchase framework, retrieve the equivalent StoreKit product object and pass it to logRevenueOutcome(from:).
+If you're using a different in-app purchase framework, retrieve the equivalent StoreKit product object and pass it to logRevenueOutcome(from:) for StoreKit 2 or logStoreKit1RevenueOutcome(from:) for StoreKit 1.

 Ad clicks and impressions